tachiyomiorg/website/src/help/faq/README.md

 #### What are some recommended extensions?
 Tachiyomi does not endorse or recommend any manga source, and there is no best extension.
 Rather, we encourage users to spend some time to try out a few sources themselves, and discover what sources work best for them.
 It's because what works well for somebody else, might not work well for you.

-<el-alert type="info" title="Disclaimer" description="Tachiyomi is not hosting any content, we are not affiliated with or responsible for any source that is; slow, down, missing chapters, or has subpar image quality." show-icon :closable="false"></el-alert>
+<ElAlert type="info" title="Disclaimer" description="Tachiyomi is not hosting any content, we are not affiliated with or responsible for any source that is; slow, down, missing chapters, or has subpar image quality." show-icon :closable="false"></ElAlert>

 #### What are scanlator sources?
 Manga that are not officially licensed are translated by scanlators, who either publish manga on their own website or **MangaDex**.
 Scanlator sources always provide the fastest manga updates and have the highest scan quality.